kev-fbx/pinochle-card-game/README.md

 # Pinochle Video Game: University Project
-(Copied from subject's GitHub organisation, so GH Actions will not work)

 ## Introduction
 A video game application for the card game Pinochle.
 Built using Java and the AWT library.